jackabox/2019.jackwhiting.co.uk/content/posts/2017-06-14-moving-to-figma.md

 title: 'Moving to Figma'
 slug: moving-to-figma
 date: 2018-06-14 00:00:00
-description: "I recently moved my web design workflow away from Sketch & Adobe XD to Figma full time.
+summary: "I recently moved my web design workflow away from Sketch & Adobe XD to Figma full time.
 Here I'll cover the reasons why it works for me, and how it could for you."
 categories:
   - Tools
   - Design